thomasdonlon/peebee/README.md

  - Ability to compute accelerations (including line-of-sight accelerations) for user-defined potentials (including support for gala and galpy potentials)
  - Convenience functions for computing Pdots, including the Shklovskii effect, Relativistic orbital decay, Galactic accelerations, etc.
+ - An extensive model framework to build potentials and compute accelerations (3D and line-of-sight) at arbitrary locations
+ - An optimization package to find the best-fit potential to a list of data

 INSTALLATION
 ========================================